Martinsville High School (Indiana): Athletics

+In 1998, high school basketball games in Martinsville between Martinsville High School and Bloomington High School North erupted in racist insults hurled at Bloomington players by Martinsville fans and assaults on two Bloomington players by Martinsville players.
+Conference Indiana banned Martinsville from hosting conference games for a year, the highest penalty ever leveled in high school sports in Indiana.

 Martinsville High School is a member of the Mid-State Conference.
 In 2006, they switched from Conference Indiana to the Mid-State Conference.
 All schools in the Mid-State Conference (Decatur Central, Franklin, Greenwood, Mooresville, Perry Meridian, Plainfield, Whiteland) are located within 25 miles of Martinsville.
 Most of the schools are also one school communities, like Martinsville, which has helped establish community rivalries.

 Martinsville's athletic and academic teams are usually called the Artesians after the several mineral water springs that exist in the city.
 The school logo is also a well.

 Martinsville High School offers many sports for both men and women.
 They offer for men: Basketball, Tennis, Cross Country, Soccer, Swimming, Track, Golf, and Baseball.
 For women the school offers: Basketball, Tennis, Cross Country, Soccer, Swimming, Track, Golf, and Softball.
 They also offer Wrestling, Football, Volleyball, Cheerleading, Gymnastics, and a variety of musical programs such as The Martinsville Marching Artesians, The MHS Symphonic string orchestra, the Madrigal Singers, and a show choir group called Flashin' Fascination.
 As well as a variety of theater production groups such as MHS Drama Club and a thespian troop.
 The Artesians have had many successful seasons on the football field, boasting many Indiana All-State and Indiana All-Star selections.
-Dating back to 2015, Riley Edgerton (LT), Chase Havlin (DE), Travis Griffey (QB), Caleb Urban (K), Andy Myers (WR), Tyler Cox (RB), Niegel Bryant (DT), Chase Mabry (WR), Ethan Haenlein (K), and Westyn Pemberton (S) have all been named to one of the prestigious lists.